vitessio/website/content/en/docs/get-started/kubernetes.md

 ERROR 1105 (HY000) at line 4: vtgate: http://vtgate-zone1-5ff9c47db6-7rmld:15001/: target: commerce.0.master, used tablet: zone1-1564760600 (zone1-commerce-0-replica-0.vttablet), vttablet: rpc error: code = FailedPrecondition desc = disallowed due to rule: enforce blacklisted tables (CallerID: userData1)
 ```

-The replica and rdonly cut-overs are freely reversible.
-However, the master cut-over is one-way and cannot be reversed.
+The replica and rdonly cutovers are freely reversible.
+However, the master cutover is one-way and cannot be reversed.
 This is a limitation of vertical resharding, which will be resolved in the near future.
-For now, care should be taken so that no loss of data or availability occurs after the cut-over completes.
+For now, care should be taken so that no loss of data or availability occurs after the cutover completes.

 ### Clean up